 - 3 tablespoons olive oil use flavor-infused oil if you wish

 - 1 fresh lemon thinly sliced

-- 1/2 teaspoon freshly ground black pepper plus more for serving
+- ½ teaspoon ground black pepper plus more for serving

 - Parmesan cheese shaved, for topping